Asymptotics of coefficients of multivariate generating functions: improvements for multiple points: The full asymptotic expansion: general case

-In particular, if $r\ge d$ and the other assumptions of Theorem~\ref{r=d} hold, then we can combine Lemmas~\ref{reduce-factors} and \ref{reduce-powers} and Theorem~\ref{r=d} to conclude that $c^{n\alpha}F_{n\alpha}$ will be asymptotic with exponentially decaying error term to a polynomial of degree at most $\sum_{j=1}^r a_j -r$, as is also shown in \cite[Theorem 3.6]{PeWi2004}. \end{remark}
+In particular, if $n \ge d$ and the other assumptions of Theorem~\ref{n=d} hold, then we can combine Lemmas~\ref{reduce-factors} and \ref{reduce-powers} and Theorem~\ref{n=d} to conclude that the leading term of the asymptotic expansion of $p^{r\alpha}F_{r\alpha}$ is a polynomial of degree at most $\sum_{i=1}^n a_i - n$, as is also shown in \cite[Theorem 3.6]{PeWi2004}. \end{remark}

+\begin{remark}[for step 6] When computing the asymptotics for $G/H$ in a direction $\alpha$ by summing up the asymptotic contributions from the terms of the form $G_J / \prod_{j\in J} H_j$ where $J$ has size at most $d$, the only terms that will contribute to the expansion (modulo an exponentially decreasing error term) are the ones whose critical cone (the conical hull of $\{\gamma_j(p): j \in J\}$) contains $\alpha$ and whose numerator does not vanish at $p$ \cite[Section 5]{Pema2000}.
+In the case where all such contributing terms have numerators that vanish at $p$, a finer analysis is required to determine the correct asymptotics of $G/H$ which we do not provide here (but will be included in Pemantle and Wilson's forthcoming book on analytic combinatorics in several variables). \end{remark}

-\begin{remark} In case $c$ is finitely minimal, for each point $x$ of $\varH\cap C(c)$ we simply find an open set around $x$ and apply the general procedure above.
+\begin{remark} In case $p$ is finitely minimal, for each point $x$ of $\var\cap C(p)$ we simply find an open set around $x$ and apply the general procedure above.
 After that we sum the resulting asymptotic expansions over the finitely many $x$. \end{remark}